 Safety is paramount when it comes to kids' escooters - and this is as much about the child as the security.
 Make sure the build, the complexity of the controls and maximum speed are suitable for your child - you don't want them zooming off at high speed or unable to master the brakes.
 Also make sure you know the law - which is the same for kids' electric scooters as for adults, so you shouldn't, for instance, use them on the school run.

 But what should you look for in a kids model?
-We're testing five right now, but here's what you should look for:
+Here are the best electric scooters for kids based on our tests.
+And here's what you should look for:

 Activating the scooter

 You get going by pushing off and activating the throttle.
 There are three amain options:

 - Platform-based control

 You'll either get a lever on the hadlebars to apply a drum or electronic brake or a step-on brake on the back wheel.
 Younger kids who have had a non electric scooter will be faimilar with the step-on brakes.
 Make sure they practice with handlebar ones as they might pitch forward when applying them.

 Age and weight